 \begin{definition} We say two distinct simple roots $\alpha,\beta$ are connected if the same is true in the Dynkin diagram.
 Note that by the following lemma, this is equivalent to $\alpha_i(h_j)\alpha_j(h_i)=a_{ij}a_{ji}\neq0$. \end{definition}

-\begin{lemma} Suppose that $\AA$ is a qKM Cartan datum, and $\alpha_i,\alpha_j$ are distinct simple roots.
+\begin{lemma} Suppose that $\AA$ is a QKM Cartan datum, and $\alpha_i,\alpha_j$ are distinct simple roots.
 Then the following are equivalent: \begin{enumerate} \item $\alpha_i$ and $\alpha_j$ are connected; \item $\g_{\alpha_i+\alpha_j}\neq0$; \item $[\h_{\alpha_i},\g_{\alpha_j}]\neq0$; \item $[H_i,\g_{\alpha_j}]\neq0$; \item $x_{ij}$ and $y_{ij}$ are not both zero; \item $\alpha_j((\h_{\alpha_i})_{\ol{0}})\neq0$. \item $\alpha_{j}(h_i)\neq0$. \end{enumerate} \end{lemma}

 \begin{proof} The implications between all but the last condition a straightforward application of regularity, the equivalence of the conditions in the question at the start of Section \ref{section-connectivity}, and the fact that $H_i$ generates $\h_{\alpha_i}$ as an ideal of $\h$.
-The final condition is equivalent by $\s\l(2)$-representation theory if $\alpha_i$ is of type $Tak(\s\l(2))$ or $Tak(\o\s\p(1|2))$, and for $Tak(\s\l(1|1))$ it is because $\alpha_j(c_i)=0$ for all roots $\alpha_j$ (see the table in Section \ref{section-notation-qKM}). \end{proof}
+The final condition is equivalent by $\s\l(2)$-representation theory if $\alpha_i$ is of type $Tak(\s\l(2))$ or $Tak(\o\s\p(1|2))$, and for $Tak(\s\l(1|1))$ it is because $\alpha_j(c_i)=0$ for all roots $\alpha_j$ (see the table in Section \ref{section-notation-QKM}). \end{proof}

-\begin{remark} Consider the map $\Theta$ from Dynkin diagrams of qKM algebras to Dynkin diagrams of Kac-Moody superalgebras, obtained by turning diamonds into circles (see \cite{K2} for more on Dynkin diagrams of Kac-Moody superalgebras).
-We notice that if the Dynkin diagram $D$ of a qKM algebra \(\mathfrak{g}(\mathcal{A})\) has that $\Theta(D)$ is of infinite growth, then $\g(\AA)$ is also of infinite growth, by Section \ref{section_subdatum}. \end{remark}
+\begin{remark} Consider the map $\Theta$ from Dynkin diagrams of QKM algebras to Dynkin diagrams of Kac--Moody superalgebras, obtained by turning diamonds into circles (see \cite{K2} for more on Dynkin diagrams of Kac--Moody superalgebras).
+We notice that if the Dynkin diagram $D$ of a QKM algebra \(\mathfrak{g}(\mathcal{A})\) has that $\Theta(D)$ is of infinite growth, then $\g(\AA)$ is also of infinite growth, by Section \ref{section_subdatum}. \end{remark}

-\section{Two simple roots in a qKM algebra}
+\section{Two simple roots in a QKM algebra}

-\begin{lemma} Let $\alpha_i,\alpha_j$ be connected simple roots in a qKM algebra $\g(\AA)$.
+\begin{lemma} Let $\alpha_i,\alpha_j$ be connected simple roots in a QKM algebra $\g(\AA)$.
 Then either $x_{ij}x_{ji}\neq0$ or $y_{ij}y_{ji}\neq0$. \end{lemma} \begin{proof} Suppose that neither of the above two equations holds; because $\alpha_i$ and $\alpha_j$ are connected, we may assume WLOG that $x_{ij}=y_{ji}=0$ and $x_{ji}y_{ij}\neq0$.
-Then by (1) of Lemma \ref{lemma_qKM_formulas}, we learn that
+Then by (1) of Lemma \ref{lemma_QKM_formulas}, we learn that

-However since $\alpha_i(c_i)=0$, this implies $\alpha_i(h_j)=0$, contradicting Lemma \ref{lemma-qKM-notation}. \end{proof}
+However since $\alpha_i(c_i)=0$, this implies $\alpha_i(h_j)=0$, contradicting Lemma \ref{lemma-QKM-notation}. \end{proof}